easonanalytica/company_name_matcher/README.md

 pip install .
 ```

+* An optional installation with "pip install . --no-binary scikit-learn" is recommended to fix an OpenMP compatibility issue with sklearn.

 ## 📣 Features

 - **K-Means approximated matching**: Use vector search with either exact or approximate matching